PROGRAM

 • Making temporary repairs

-No, we are not equipped to tow heavy vehicles.
-Also, if vehicles are involved in an accident, we will not tow the vehicles unless it’s at the direction of the Honolulu Police Department.
+No, the Freeway Service Patrol is not equipped to tow heavy vehicles or specially modified vehicles.
+Also, if vehicles are involved in a motor vehicle collision, they may not be towed unless directed by the Honolulu Police Department.

 How does the GPS System Work?